≡ Menu

 You’ll also want…

-• Brachycephalic syndrome: Which is a term used to describe difficulty breathing due to how a particular breeds facial structure is designed.
+- Brachycephalic syndrome is a term used to describe difficulty breathing due to how a particular breed’s facial structure is designed.

-• Sensitive to heat.
-Just be sure to keep them in cool places, and don’t let them stay outside for too long.
+- Sensitive to heat.
+Please keep them in cool places, and don’t let them stay outside for too long.

-Knowing that any of these health issues may arise in your cat, let’s talk about something that some people will ignore but is pivotal to have in our opinion.
+Now, knowing that any of these health issues may arise in your cat, let’s talk about something that some people will ignore but is pivotal to have, in our opinion.

 “Pet insurance”